btlorch/alternative-captioning-firefox-addon/README.md

 # Prerequisites
 Note: For developers only.

-Install and enable the [https://addons.mozilla.org/de/firefox/addon/cors-everywhere/](CORS Everywhere Add-on)
+Install and enable the [CORS Everywhere Add-on](https://addons.mozilla.org/de/firefox/addon/cors-everywhere/)

 To disable blocking of mixed http/https content:
-Go to (about:config) and adjust the following settings
+Go to <about:config> and adjust the following settings
 * Set `security.mixed_content.block_active_content` to `false`
 * Set `security.mixed_content.block_display_content` to `true`